AidanNeeson/renewable-ml-thesis/thesis.md

 has shown itself to be a monumental step in being able to provide accurate information about a range of renewable energy arrays, even if it is tailored towards a very specific audience.

+An earlier tool, PVsyst, founded by André Mermoud and Michel Villoz, allows for a similar in-depth analysis, however, the focus is entirely on photovoltaic (PV) systems.
+PVsyst, similarly to SAM, was designed for a specific demographic that encompasses architects, engineers, and researchers of
+PV systems.
+[Mermoud_Villoz_2023] As such, the interface, process, models, and results are out of the scope of the general public.
+In spite of that, PVsyst does offer great tooltips and help menus to explain what is happening behind closed doors, which opens up the opportunity for individuals who otherwise would be unfamiliar with PV systems to educate themselves on certain concepts.
+[Mermoud_Villoz_2023] Regardless, the software carries with it an assumption that the user has a lot of the information internalized, however, these assumptions allow PVsyst to provide valuable, detailed metrics.
+The tool comes equipped with the ability to map out system design and sizing, simulate shading and grid storage, perform economic evaluations, and even simualte solar pumping systems.
+[Mermoud_Villoz_2023] All of these features that come with PVsyst also bring with them the necessity for a cumbersome amount of input parameters to carry out the simulations and modelings, so much so that the barrier to entry is even higher, further restricting who can effectively use the software.
+Nonetheless, PVsyst is a well maintained, early iteration into the field of renewable energy simulating and modeling, in so much as its impacts can be seen in other tools.
+Restrictions aside, it provides valuable insights into some of the most important results to be found when analyzing low-carbon technologies for both efficiency and cost.

+A large focus of many of the tools in this field are heavily focused on optimization and extracting as much information about an array as possible.
+SAM, PVsyst, and others, like Openwind, a software package aimed specifically at wind farms, are examples of these technologies.
+[Openwind_2023] Many private companies and citizens, however, do not need to know such specific details about renewable energy arrays.
+Most of the time, the information that is needed in the eyes of private companies looking at promoting or selling renewable energy does not extend past estimated energy output and cost of potential installations.
+This is where tools like OpenSolar become very valuable.
+OpenSolar is a free application that enables users to design and simulate annual energy production and costs for small residential and commercial PV systems.
+[Westbrook_Macpherson_Desharnais_2021] The end goal of the
+OpenSolar experience leads to the creation of a proposal, indicating a heavy skew towards this tool being used by companies selling solar to clients.
+Digital surface model data (DSM) is used to gather three-dimensional information of certain locations, which is then used for their shading models for energy production estimates, which culminate into the solar proposals that outline the viability of a given solar installation.
+These calculations are abstracted from the user, and while they have the option to input some of this information manually, most of it happens without the need to input any parameters.
+[Westbrook_Macpherson_Desharnais_2021] The bare minimum requirements that are needed to design a solar array and generate energy production and cost estimates is the location of the desired array, the cost of energy from utilities in the given location, and the desired solar modules and equipment to be used.
+While the design process is more interactive than inputting those three fragments of information, it is significantly less complex that other software like SAM, or PVsyst.
+The application also comes with a simple and easy to follow tutorial that greatly lowers the barrier to entry.
+This lack of complexity does not take away from the accuracy and effectiveness of OpenSolar's models, however.
+The NREL's SAM is utilized by OpenSolar to generate many of the estimates, which has proven itself to be an accurate tool.
+[Westbrook_Macpherson_Desharnais_2021] Overall, OpenSolar does a great job at filling its role as being a simple design tool that gives companies, and potentially citizens, the ability to make informed decisions about the potential for solar installations.
+Yet, there exists still a multi-step process that a user must complete to gain access to accurate estimates.

 # Method of approach